-California residents have additional rights explained here under California’s Shine the Light law and, effective January 1, 2020, the California Consumer Privacy Act.
+California residents have additional rights explained here under the California Consumer Privacy Act and California’s Shine the Light law.

 Collection of Personally Identifiable Information